siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 ### Patterns

-Patterns is a statemachine implmentation that allow you to detect event occurrence patterns over time.
+Patterns is a state machine implementation that allow you to detect event occurrence patterns over time.
-These can correlate events within and between multiple streams.
+This can correlate events within a single stream or between multiple streams.

 **Purpose**